jellydn/vscode-fzf-picker/README.md

 </details>

+## Live Grep

+The Live Grep feature now supports selecting multiple files.
+Users can use the following keys in fzf:

+- Tab: Select/deselect a file
+- Shift+Tab: Deselect all files
+- Enter: Confirm selection(s)

+Multiple selected files will be opened in separate tabs or windows, depending on your VS Code configuration.

+- [ ] TODO: Add new demo per setting

 ## Requirements

 Ensure you can run `fzf`, `rg`, `bat`, and `sed` directly in your terminal.
 If those work, this plugin will work as expected.